Tribe of Shabazz: Name

 The name may be related to the Arabic words sha'b (شَعْب) 'a people', and azz (عَزّ) 'to be mighty or glorious'.

 However, the name's etymology is possibly also related to Indo-European as there is a similar Persian name, Shahbāz (شهباز) meaning 'royal falcon' or 'eagle' (a contraction of shāh "king" and bāz "hawk, falcon"), popular among Bosnian, Turkish, Indian, and Pakistani Muslims.
 Shāh is from Old Persian xšāyaθiya "king", itself derived from Proto-Indo-Iranian ksayati "he controls", ultimately from Proto-Indo-European tkeh_{1}- "to rule, to control land" (cf. Greek κταομαι ktaómai "to procure, to annex", Sanskrit क्षत्र kṣatra "dominion").
 Bāz in turn derives from Middle Persian vāǰ.

 Malcolm X used the surname Shabazz from 1949 because he believed himself to be a descendant of the tribe.
 Members of his family have also used the name, which has also been adopted by other persons.

 Karl Evanzz, author of the books The Judas Factor: The Plot to Kill Malcolm X (1992) and The Messenger: The Rise and Fall of Elijah Muhammad (1999), lays out a variety of theories that connects the name to locations and names in several of W. D. Fard's alleged places of birth.
 Going for Afghanistan: Shabazz, along with Fard, is a common name in this region according to Evanzz.
-His World War I draft card lists him as being born in the district of Shinkay in the Zabul Province.
+His World War I draft card lists him as being born in the district of Shinkay in Zabul Province.
 In addition, Qalat is one of the names for the capital of Zabul Province, which Evanzz connects to Elijah Muhammad's brother being given the name "Kallat Muhammad" by Shahbaz and Fard when he became a minister in the NOI.
 Evanzz also lays out the name's possible South Asian origins; the Qalandar temple named after the Sufi saint Lal Shahbaz Qalandar is located near one of Fard's claimed places of birth.
 Shahbazz is a common name in Pakistan.

 In The Messenger, Evanzz had originally speculated that Fard was the son of Zared Fard, a Māori whose family had lived in Pakistan.
 Evanzz further alleges that Fard's mother was a Caucasian New Zealander named Beatrice Dodd.